isuruwg/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

   ![sp1](../../images/sp1.PNG)

 ## View the static pods
-- To view the static pods
+- To view the static pods (We have to use the docker command since in a situation where only the kubelet service is configured, there's no `kube-apiserver` in this case and therefore no `kubectl`)
   ```
   $ docker ps
   ```